-If a plaintiff cannot independently demonstrate "proper venue" under a mandatory or permissive venue statute, the case must be transferred to a county of proper venue or dismissed unless the plaintiff can establish the four joinder requirements of section 15.003(a) of the Civil Practice and Remedies Code.736 In determining proper venue, "[p]roperly pleaded venue facts are taken as true unless specifically denied," in which case prima facie proof of the denied facts must be made, including "affidavits and duly proved attachments."737
+When more than one plaintiff joins a case, each plaintiff must establish proper venue independently from all other plaintiffs.
+771 If a plaintiff cannot independently demonstrate "proper venue" under a mandatory or permissive venue statute, the case must be transferred to a county of proper venue or dismissed unless the plaintiff can establish the four joinder requirements of Section 15.003(a) of the Civil Practice and Remedies Code.
+772 In determining proper venue, "[p]roperly pleaded venue facts are taken as true unless specifically denied," in which case prima facie proof of the denied facts must be made, including "affidavits and duly proved attachments."

-A trial court's determination under section 15.003(a) is an appealable interlocutory order.738 However, a trial court's decision regarding transfer of venue is not subject to interlocutory appeal.739 The standard of review applicable to the trial court's order based on section 15.003(a) is, by statute, de novo.740
+A trial court's determination under Section 15.003(a) is an appealable interlocutory order.774 A trial court's decision regarding transfer of venue now subject to interlocutory appeal under the exception set forth in Section 15.003(a) and (b).775 The standard of review applicable to the trial court's order based on Section 15.003(a) is, by statute, de novo.776